distrochooser/distrochooser/CONTRIBUTING.md

 # Contributing translations 🌍

+> I am working on deploying a Weblate instance for a more easy approach.
+See https://github.com/distrochooser/distrochooser/issues/190 for details.

-You can find the file `backend/locale/en.po` in this repository.
+You can find the file `en.po` in the repository https://github.com/distrochooser/translations.
 This file is the english translation.
-If you don't have a GitHub account and want to download it: [the direct link](https://raw.githubusercontent.com/distrochooser/distrochooser/master/backend/locale/en.po).
+If you don't have a GitHub account and want to download it: [the direct link](https://raw.githubusercontent.com/distrochooser/translations/main/en.po).

 Use this file as the boilerplate for your translation.